 - The Trick to Sticking to Your To Do List

-Yes, it takes time to sit down and make a list but it’s worth it.
-Before the week begins, write down what appointments/obligations you have for each day.
+It takes time to sit down and make a to do list but it’s worth it.
+Before the week begins, write down the appointments and obligations you have for each day.
 Then on a separate sheet of paper, write down the things you need to get done that don’t have a specific deadline.

 Find your empty spots throughout your schedule and place these deadline-free responsibilities in those spots as desired.
 Make sure you’re planning the highest priority ones first.

-Every day, start your work by doing those “must do” tasks.
-This way, they are done and you can focus any time you have left on smaller, often much less demanding tasks.
+Each day, start out by doing those “must do” tasks first.
+That way, they are done and you can focus any time you have left on smaller, often much less demanding tasks.

 When you see you’ve accomplished something, you’ll feel much more motivated to get even more done each day.